 The discounted cash flow model is an income valuation method that determines the fair value of a company or stock by analyzing the future expected cash flows and defining how much they value in the present.

-We have to value the business's future cash flows, which represents the return, and see if what we are going to pay for the company in the present makes it a sound investment.
+We have to value the business's future cash flows, which represent the return, and see if what we are going to pay for the company in the present makes it a sound investment.

 And that's the strategy of the discounted cash flow approach.
-The expected future cash flows are projected up to the life of the company.
+The expected future cash flows are projected up to the company's life.
 Then these future cash flows have to be valued in the present.
 To facilitate that, we use the concept of the net present value, which considers a discount rate.

 Some analysts prefer to use earnings per share to project future cash flows because they are the net earnings to the shareholders.
 In this DCF calculator, we will show you both methods.